sophiaasophieee/Beat-The-Game/README.md

 # Beat The Game
-It removes The Game from webpages rather forcefully, but hey, you can't lose, right? oh wait... you just lost
+The extension does not mention the game at all so you can actually win It removes The Game from webpages rather forcefully, but hey, you can't lose, right? oh wait... you just lost
 ![icon](https://github.com/user-attachments/assets/d68563b1-ba2c-4665-bf3c-f6e98f51a863)